 Ensuring the Curriculum has impact

-This means our lesson design has to be correct across the school .. .
+This means also helps ensure we choose the best strategies for lesson design across the school .. .

 We advocate an approach that champions simplicity, regularity and quality